Treode/store/examples/movies/webui/README.md

     sudo apt-get update
     sudo apt-get install iptables-persistent nginx-full openjdk-7-jdk

+Build the UI and copy it to the host machine.

+    cd examples/movies/webui
+    npm install
+    grunt dev
+    scp -r dev <yourhost>:.

+Build the server and copy it to the host machine.

+    cd examples/movies/server
+    sbt assembly
+    scp target/scala-2.10/server.jar <yourhost>:.

+Run that server

+    java -jar server.jar -solo -serve store.db

+You may need to adjust that command depending on your setup with disks and peers.
+See the [tutorial][tutorial] for help.

-Copy `config/nginx` from the git repository to `/etc/nginx/sites-available/movies` on your machine, and then
+Copy `config/nginx` from the git repository to `/etc/nginx/sites-available/movies` on your machine.
+Update the `path-to-root` in that file so that it points to where you place the UI, and then

     rm /etc/nginx/sites-enabled/default
     ln -s /etc/nginx/sites-available/movies /etc/nginx/sites-enabled/movies
     service nginx restart

-Build the UI
+You should be good to go.
+Check what NGINX is serving on that host.

 [digital-ocean]: //www.digitalocean.com "DigitalOcean cloud hosting"